Skip to Content

 6. He didn’t study; thus, he failed the test.

-7. The game was boring; so, we left early.
+7. The game was boring; therefore, we left early.

 8. She didn’t sleep well; however, she still went to work.